-The Department is fortunate and thankful to those who have provided scholarship funds for our students.
+The program is fortunate and thankful to those who have provided scholarship funds for our students.
 Returning undergraduate and graduate students can access the scholarship application through MyState.

-The Graduate Administrative Assistant (GA) in the department of Counseling and Human Development is only for students majoring in a program offered in the CHD Department.
-The GA assists his/her assigned faculty members and other program personnel on a limited basis with responsibilities such as research, teaching, and administrative work.
+The Graduate Assistant (GA) in Counseling and Human Development is only for students majoring in a program offered in CHD.
+The GA assists his/her assigned faculty members and other program personnel on a limited basis with responsibilities such as research, teaching and administrative work.
 GA's are allowed to take up to 15 credit hours per semester.
 Graduate assistants are not allowed to complete homework during scheduled office hours.
 Applications are due April 1 and awarded on a competitive basis for the following academic year: apply now.

 Listed below are open positions appropriate for CHD graduates and current students.
 If you would like to submit a relevant position opening to be listed on this page, please email CHD.

 Chi Sigma Iota

 Chi Sigma Iota (CSI) is an international honor society for graduate students, professional counselors and counselor educators.
 The SDSU chapter of CSI is Sigma Delta Sigma.
 Graduate students who are pursuing a M.S. in Counseling and Human Resource Development are invited to apply for membership online at CSI.

 Students must be a M.S.
 CHRD student who has completed at least 9 credit hours with a 3.5 GPA to be eligible for membership.
 For more information, please email the SDSU CSI Adviser, Dr. Kristine Ramsay Seaner.

 Chi Sigma Alpha (CSA) is an international student affairs academic and professional honor society of graduate students, alumni, faculty members and student affairs professionals committed to excellence in academics, research and service to the profession.